House security chief said lawmaker wariness of military at Capitol drove his resistance to early request for National Guard

 As numerous federal agencies and congressional committees launch inquiries into the failures that led to the ransacking of the Capitol, experts say the slow response to the crisis may have been exacerbated by the unusual chain of command in Capitol security.

-Rep. Rodney Davis of Iowa, the top Republican on the House Administration Committee, said lawmakers need to reevaluate the Capitol Police’s oversight by its three-person board, which includes the two sergeants-at-arms and the architect of the Capitol, who is appointed by the president.
+Rep. Rodney Davis of Illinois, the top Republican on the House Administration Committee, said lawmakers need to reevaluate the Capitol Police’s oversight by its three-person board, which includes the two sergeants-at-arms and the architect of the Capitol, who is appointed by the president.

 “If two of those three are worried about optics rather than security, that’s a problem for the policymakers that put them in those position,” Davis said.